FerretDB/FerretDB/website/blog/2024-01-25-add-mongodb-compatibility-ubicloud-managed-postgres.md

 Instead, having a simpler, portable, and open cloud as your Postgres backend for FerretDB can save you from these _particular_ problems.

-In this article, we'll be describing the steps needed to set up a FerretDB Postgres backend on [Ubicloud](https://www.ubicloud.com/).
+In this article, we'll describe the steps needed to set up a FerretDB Postgres backend on [Ubicloud](https://www.ubicloud.com/) for a Python application.

 ## Understanding Managed Postgres on Ubicloud